BobPortmann/IDLCall.jl/README.md

 idl.put_var(x, "x")
 ```

-and you can retrieve variable using
+and you can retrieve variable into julia using

 ```
 x = idl.get_var("x")